+June 24, 2025

-June 4, 2025 James Duffy, Fiscal Analyst
+James Duffy, Fiscal Analyst

-S.124 - An act relating to miscellaneous agricultural subjects his bill proposes amendments to clarify the responsibilities of the Secretary of Agriculture, Food and Markets and the Secretary of Natural Resources in regulating agricultural water quality on farms.
-The bill would clarify the Agency of Natural Resources' (ANR's) authority to administer Concentrated Animal Feeding Operation (CAFO) regulations under the federal Clean Water Act and amend some requirements administered by the Agency of Agriculture, Food and Markets (AAFM) to ensure consistency with federal law.
+Act 67 (S.124) - An act relating to miscellaneous agricultural subjects his act proposes amendments to clarify the responsibilities of the Secretary of Agriculture, Food and Markets and the Secretary of Natural Resources in regulating agricultural water quality on farms.
+The act clarifies the Agency of Natural Resources' (ANR's) authority to administer Concentrated Animal Feeding Operation (CAFO) regulations under the federal Clean Water Act and amends some requirements administered by the Agency of Agriculture, Food and Markets (AAFM) to ensure consistency with federal law.